AnweshPeddineni/Game_ticketbooking_app/README.md

 ## Outdoor Game Ticket Booking Application

 ### Project Details
-This is a Web 2.0 application that will be built with the following frameworks and technologies on the server side:
+This is a Web 2.0 application that is built with the following frameworks and technologies on the server side:

 - Spring Boot
 - Annotated Controller